nimasalemahim/SE-AZ-97106002-97101286/Az5-SE/Readme.md

 # سوالات

 ## 1
+GoF is the short name for the ironic computer science book, Gang of Four.
+It's official name is "Design Patterns: Elements of Reusable Object-Oriented Software"
+The three design patterns are described below:

 ### Creational Design Patterns
 Abstract Factory: Allows the creation of objects without specifying their concrete type.